HypeCheck

 Fiber

-Soluble fiber from oats or yeast.
-Supports immune function, lowers LDL cholesterol, and may reduce blood sugar spikes.
+Soluble fiber from oats and yeast.
+Supports immune function and may help lower LDL cholesterol.

 Moderate evidence